Eric Munson: Houston Astros

+Milwaukee Brewers

 The Milwaukee Brewers claimed Munson off waivers on October 15, 2007.
-On March 26, he was sent outright to the Brewers' Triple-A club in Nashville.
+On March 26, he was sent outright to the Brewers' Triple-A affiliate, the Nashville Sounds.
 There, he split his time between first base and catcher.
 He became a free agent at the end of the season.

+Oakland Athletics

 Munson signed a minor league deal with the Oakland Athletics on March 27, 2009 and reported to the Athletics' Triple-A affiliate, the Sacramento River Cats.
 On September 11, 2009, Munson's contract was purchased from triple-A and he joined the A's as a September call-up.
 In October 2009, Munson was granted free agency.

+San Diego Padres

 On February 25, 2010, Munson signed a minor league contract with the San Diego Padres.
-On July 6, 2010, the Portland Beavers (the Padres' AAA franchise) released Munson.
+On July 6, the Portland Beavers (the Padres' Double-A affiliate) released Munson.

+Newark Bears

-In August 2010, Munson signed to play for the Newark Bears of the independent Atlantic League.
+In August 2010, Munson signed to play for the Newark Bears of the independent Atlantic League of Professional Baseball.

 Post-playing career

 In September 2011, Munson joined the USC baseball coaching staff as an undergrad assistant coach under head coach Frank Cruz.

 Munson joined the University of Dubuque Baseball staff as an assistant coach for the 2013 season.
 Munson will primarily work with the hitters and catchers while also providing a wealth of knowledge and on the field experience.

 Munson opened up his own training facility, Gold Standard Athletics by Eric Munson, in the fall of 2013.
 He also coached for the 18U USA Baseball National Team where they won a gold medal in Taiwan.

-Before the 2022 season, Munson was named hitting coach for the Pittsburgh Pirates AAA affiliate Indianapolis Indians.
+Before the 2022 season, Munson was named hitting coach for the Pittsburgh Pirates' Triple–A affiliate, the Indianapolis Indians.